 Grants, Fees, and Fellowships

 Attending a residency can be expensive, especially with the time off work, current housing, travel, and residency fees.
-Most residencies do have fees to join, so it is always helpful to know the grants and fellowships offered when you apply.
+Most residencies have fees to join, so knowing the grants and fellowships offered when you apply is always helpful.

 Some fellowships may require a certain background or artistic focus to be eligible.
 It’s important to know whether it is appropriate to apply for a fellowship at a residency or not.
 During the application, a residency may ask for additional materials or a written statement on how the fellowship can continue to help you with your work.